Comparative Literature, Languages, & Linguistics

 In the Classroom

 Hofstra University's Department of Comparative Literature, Languages, and Linguistics offers courses in numerous languages (including Latin and Classical Greek), world literatures (in translation and the original), linguistics, interdisciplinary studies, and literary theory.
-Comparative Literature, Languages, and Linguistics is also the department where Asian Studies, Classical Studies, Linguistics, and the Graduate Programs in Linguistics: Forensic Linguistics are based.
+Comparative Literature, Languages, and Linguistics is also the department where Asian Studies, Classical Studies, ESL (English as a Second Language), Linguistics, and the Graduate Programs in Linguistics: Forensic Linguistics are based.

 Hofstra’s proximity to New York City means students in the Department of Comparative Literature, Languages, & Linguistics have numerous opportunities to expand upon their core undergraduate education through an internship or other professional level activities.